The Higgins

 The Higgins are a multi-award-winning Canadian country music group from Delta, British Columbia.
 The Higgins comprise three siblings: John (born June 4, 1982), Eileen (born July 17, 1986), and Kathleen Higgins (born November 11, 1988).
 They have charted a total of three singles on the Canadian Country Music charts, two of which were Top 15.
 Videos for "Flower Child", "Real Thing", and "Second Hand Car" all went to No. 3 on CMT's Chevy Cross Canada Countdown.

 The Higgins are songwriters as well as musicians, having written or co-written nine tracks on their national debut album Real Thing.
 The Higgins were nominated for CCMA Group of the Year in 2008 and 2009, and have won six BCCMA awards including Album of the Year and Group of the Year (2008).

 The group is best known for its vocal harmonies, and character onstage.
-The Higgins combine their country roots, pop influences and a Celtic family background into "their unique musical sound", and have been featured on TV shows and radio across Canada.
+The Higgins combine their country roots, pop influences and a Celtic family background into "their unique musical sound", and have been featured on television shows and radio across Canada.